roger-king/gen-reacts-app/README.md

     // I like to clone my projects into a "web" folder.
 Assuming API is in the same project folder. git clone https://github.com/roger-king/reactjs-modern-seed.git web
     cd web

-    yarn install // be sure yarn is installed. npm run dev
+    // Be sure you are using npm version 5.0.1^ npm install
+    npm run start:dev
 ```

 #### Create Production Build: